 - When do the courts open/close for the season?

-Court openings and closings are predicated on the weather, but generally speaking open around the 1st of May and close in late October, give or take a week or two.
+Court openings and closings are predicated on the weather, but generally open around the 1st of May and usually close in late October-early November.

 - Is there a fee to use the courts?